 Generally levees are viewed as a means of protecting existing developments and not for providing protection for new developments.
-However a future sub division could be constructed such that a future levee would be able to be constructed if required.
-The success of this measure will depend on how the residents at the time accept the adverse consequences of levee construction, such as loss of view or loss of access.
+However a future sub division could be constructed

 House raising is a means by which a new house can be built at the existing FPL but is constructed in such a manner that it can be raised in the future as climate change impacts occur.
 This type of modular/adaptive housing construction is not common in NSW but is employed in the USA where the habitable floor may be several metres above the ground.
 A concern with this approach is that the surrounding ground in the property may remain saturated due to rising water tables and will also become more frequently inundated.
 Also of concern is the increase in maintenance required to ensure the condition of the roads remains acceptable and evacuation routes are maintained.
 These issues will need to be addressed if this type of housing construction is permitted.